vimkidgit/article/en/2_vim_basic_use.md

 	:tabn      # to the next tab

-><b>结语</b><br>
-    有些朋友可能会觉得用个编辑器要记这么多东西实在麻烦，其实真正有用的是对于代码开发者每天经常用的人，如果文本工作少不建议使用vim
+><b>Epilogue</b><br>

-    Many friends will found that's too many command, it's hard to remember, if you are a developer, you will always work in text file. if you always use the command, then you will remember.
+    Many friends will found that's too many command, it's hard to remember, if you are a developer, you will always work in edit text file. if you always use the command, then you will remember.
 Practice makes perfect!
 Keep going.